 Volunteering and the labour market

 Volunteers occupy a surprisingly large section of the workforce, with almost one-third of Australians aged 15 and over participating in voluntary work in 2019.
 During this time, these workers contributed approximately 596 million hours to the community and, more broadly, helped the national economy.
-According to the Australia Bureau of Statistics, 61% of people volunteer for one type of organisation and covers anything from sports and recreation groups, education and health and welfare organisations.
-From SAS work through to meal prep for the aged, volunteers are often responsible for many important roles in our society.
-With a wide variety of skills that can be gain through unpaid volunteer roles, it makes sense that it can be used for an RPL application!
+According to the Australia Bureau of Statistics, 61% of people volunteer for one type of organisation and cover anything from sports and recreation groups to education and health and welfare organisations.
+From SAS work through to meal prep for the aged, volunteers are often responsible for many important societal roles.
+With a wide variety of skills that can be gained through unpaid volunteer roles, it makes sense that it can be used for an RPL application!

 What do I need for my volunteer work to be used in RPL:

 While there is no one road to acquiring qualifications through RPL, the process does require evidence to support your volunteer skills and experience.
 This can take many forms, including:

 In short, any relevant documentation can be used to support your experience and knowledge.
 If you’re finding it difficult to obtain this evidence, you could contact the organisation you worked for to see if you’re still on their records.
 Official documentation of this nature can be used.
 Feel free to contact us and discuss this; we’re RPL specialists and can help you with every step.

 Why Choose RPL?

 Traditionally, training programs demand students to devote a significant amount of time to their studies to acquire a certificate.
 This approach is replaced by the RPL certificate, allowing persons with extensive industry knowledge and expertise to earn their certifications much faster.